"It will be just like the good old days."

 - When Tenzin admits his failure to enter the spirit world is his greatest shortcoming as a Son of Aang, Bumi laughs and welcomes him to the "I disappoint Dad" club.
 It's Played for Laughs and goes by quickly, but even that just goes to show just how much Bumi really does consider himself a disappointment.

 A New Spiritual Age

-Just hearing her voice regress into childhood can inspire some serious Adult Fear.
+- Just hearing her voice regress into childhood can inspire some worry.

-Iroh: Pay me a visit sometime, in this life or the next.
+Iroh: It was nice to meet you.
+Come visit me again, in this life or the next.